-To work in any country, you need a work permit, and each country has different laws and procedures on how you can get a work permit.
+To work in any country, you need a work permit, and each country has different laws and procedures on getting a work permit.

 If you have a job offer in another European country, your future employer should help you apply for a work permit and a residence permit there for as long as you work for them.

 Does a Greek Travel Document allow me to study in another European country, Canada or the United States?

 In any country, you first need to get accepted to a university.
 Then, the university that has accepted you can help you apply for a student residence permit.
 Some EU countries require that you provide:

 - Proof that you can cover your financial needs

 - Social insurance

 I lost my Travel Document.
 What do I need to do?

 You need to report it immediately to the Greek Asylum Service and the closest Passport Police Department.

 Read the police passport issuance instructions and find out more about lost documents on our website.